-FF: Press the right arrow to fast forward to another part of the tape.
-Press it again to return to playing speed.
-The radio will play while the tape advances and FF will appear on the display.
-You may use your station pushbuttons to tune to another radio station while in FF mode.
+RW: Press the left arrow to rewind the tape rapidly.
+The radio will play while the tape rewinds.
+You may use your station pushbuttons to tune to another radio station while in RW mode.
+Press the left arrow again to return to playing speed.